mikalv/msgr/flutter_frontend/packages/libmsgr/README.md

 # libmsgr

-`libmsgr` is the shared Dart library that powers the Flutter client and our command line tooling.
+`libmsgr` is the shared Dart library that powers the Flutter client.
 It provides repositories, models and helper services for interacting with the msgr backend from multiple front-ends.

 ## Features